The tale of David and Goliath

 Oil lamps are a classical example of a good pricing strategy.
 Oil producers gave away lamps for free, so people soon had a need to buy oil to fuel their lamps.

 - Diagnosis: When oil became readily available, there wasn’t enough demand for it.
-The high cost of lamps was a problem to most people even if it came with the advantage of having access to light all day and night.
+Lamps were unaffordable for most people even if it came with the advantage of having access to light all day and night.

 - Guiding policy: Take away the initial high barrier of having to buy an expensive lamp.
 Make it easy for people to get used to consuming oil.
-The recurring payments for the oil are small steps for the customers, but add to major profits for the seller.
+The recurring payments for oil are small steps for the customers, but a major profit for the seller.

 - Coherent action: Give away the lamps for free and then sell the oil.

 This model has been widely adapted by manufacturers of a variety of products ranging from razor blades to coffee tabs.
-In modern times, manufacturers of electric vehicles are attempting a variation of this model but it seems like there is a long way to go.
+These days, electric vehicle manufacturers are attempting a variation of this model but still have a long way to go.

-As opposed to the traditional automotive business model, where many manufacturers sold their vehicles with close to zero margins and earned their living by selling spare parts and services at a better margin, today.
-Electric vehicles are also sold at a lower cost.
-However, after using the vehicle, they wouldn’t need many service parts such as oil filters.
+In the traditional automotive business model, many manufacturers sold their vehicles with close to zero margins and earned their living by selling spare parts and services at a better margin.
+Today, electric vehicles are also sold at a lower cost, but they don't need many service parts, such as oil filters.
 Eventually, autonomous driving will also take away a large share of accident related parts.
-For now, it is very unclear how to ever make money with e-mobility.
+For now, it's unclear how to make money with e-mobility.
 The industry is clearly lacking a good pricing strategy.